When it comes to energy-efficient HVAC installation in Haltom City, there’s fantastic news for you this tax period.

 Yes, there’s a lifetime limit of $500 per home.
 This means if you have used this reduction in previous years, you must lower any credit you claimed earlier.

-If you’ve previously claimed the max amount, you won’t be eligible for any other reductions under this extension.
+If you’ve already claimed the maximum amount, you aren’t eligible for any other incentives under this extension.

-Incentives are restricted for a few qualified equipment:
+Incentives are restricted for a few qualified solutions:

 - Windows and skylights—$200